UBH-Fall-2024/ub-hacking-create-your-repo-here-transformers/README.md

 ### Introduction

-This application captures audio input, transcribes it to text, and processes the text using an integrated large language model (LLM).
-The application is designed to be scalable and containerized, leveraging Docker to manage dependencies and streamline deployment.
+The Interview AI is a tool designed to aid interviewers by dynamically generating relevant follow-up questions based on the candidate's responses.
+This project ensures that the interviewer never runs out of insightful questions, keeping the interview flowing smoothly and enhancing its depth.

 ### Features

-- **Real-Time Speech Recognition**: Converts spoken words into text in real-time.
+- **Real-Time Follow-Up Questions:** Using AI-powered models, this app listens to interview responses, converts them from speech-to-text, and suggests contextually relevant follow-up questions in real-time.
-- **Large Language Model Integration**: Hosts an LLM for text processing, accessible via a Docker container.
+- **Large Language Model Integration:** Hosts an LLM for text processing, accessible via a Docker container.
-- **Fails Index Logging**: Tracks failed or unrecognized transcription attempts for error analysis.
+- **Streamlit Interface:** Interviewers can view generated questions and other insights in an intuitive Streamlit dashboard.
+- **Docker deployment:** Containerized the whole model and deployed using Docker.

 ### Installation